davisonio/personal-digital-infrastructure/README.md

 - when: "inventory_hostname in groups['olways_base']" TODO
 - when: "'ping' in {{ role_names}}" TODO
 - update-manager + do-release-upgrade role TODO
+- do check to see if hostname in inventory = /etc/hostname if not fail

 ## Further reading